mauroAntonio60/BluemixTestDashboard/GetStartedJavaMySQL/README.md

 Create the Java Liberty App
 Create the Compose MySQL service and bind it with the Java Liberty App.

-## 2. TODO: to be added - JVM System Properties for TLS/SSL connection to Compose MySQL
+## 2. JVM System Properties for TLS/SSL connection to Compose MySQL
-_At the moment app doesn't use SSL and PKI.
-The following actions might be taken to implement - treat them as direction, not specific instructions:_

-### You might want to have that Compose MySQL connectivity SSL enabled. ###
 Identify the Compose MySQL connection URL and Certificate - find the link at the management console.

-Therefore our application will need to set several JVM system properties to ensure that the client is able to validate the TLS/SSL certificate presented by the server:
+Therefore our application will need to set several JVM system properties to ensure that the client is able to validate the TLS/SSL certificate presented by the server.

+Copy the certificate between lines: ```-----BEGIN CERTIFICATE-----``` and ```-----END CERTIFICATE-----``` into the file mysqlcert.crt (I usually use ```cat > mysqlcert.crt``` and control-C to exit editing).

 javax.net.ssl.trustStore: The path to a trust store containing the certificate of the signing authority javax.net.ssl.trustStorePassword: The password to access this trust store